 (9) Senior year, Sustainable Community capstone (2 semester hours).
 All seniors in the first half of the spring semester will choose a designated multidisciplinary capstone that explores different perspectives on key ideas or problems such as climate instability, evolution, or globalism.
 Students will use a variety of critical approaches to focus on interdisciplinary connections, reflecting on and integrating liberal arts in the service of lifelong learning.

 Note: Students should carefully plan when they will complete all requirements for their degree.
 An up-to-date list of courses that fulfill the college requirements can be found on the Registrar’s page on the Globe.
 Students who delay completion of college requirements until their senior year risk taking longer than the expected years in residence at Wells to complete their degree.
 The Registrar will evaluate transfer students’ files on case by case basis in order to determine remaining college requirements.
+Students have access to track their progress on the Globe.

 1. Students must successfully complete a minimum of 120 semester hours of college level credit.

-2. At least 60 semester hours must be taken on campus at Wells College or in Wells College affiliated programs.
+2. At least 60 semester hours must be taken on campus at Wells College or in Wells College approved programs.
 While students may take more than 20 semester hours in Wells off-campus programs, no more than 20 semester hours will be counted toward the 60 semester hour requirement.

-3. At least 6 courses (3-4 semester hours each) in a major must be taken at Wells College or through an affiliated program.
+3. At least 6 courses (3-4 semester hours each) in a major must be taken at Wells College or through an approved program.
 For students declaring a minor, at least 4 courses (3-4 semester hours each) in that minor must be taken at Wells College.

 4. Students, whether first-year or transfer, are expected to satisfy College requirements, the requirements of the major, and the requirements of any minor as stated in the catalog in effect at the time of first matriculation at Wells College.
 Students who cease to attend the College for two years or more will be expected to meet the requirements as stated in the catalog in effect at the time of return.